Esri/storymap-journal/README.md

 #### Can I deploy Map Journal on Portal for ArcGIS?
 Yes, Map Journal is included with Portal for ArcGIS starting at version 10.3.

-If you are using a previous version of Portal, you will have deploy [Map Journal](http://links.esri.com/storymaps/map_journal_template_zip) in the following folder `ArcGIS\Portal\webapps\arcgis#home\webmap\templates\MapJournal`.
+If you are using a previous version of Portal, you will have to deploy [Map Journal](http://links.esri.com/storymaps/map_journal_template_zip) in the following folder `ArcGIS\Portal\webapps\arcgis#home\webmap\templates\MapJournal`.
 If this folder already contain a previous version, make sure to first delete all of its content.
 Then refer your Portal documentation for instructions on publishing a new web application item and adding it to the web application gallery.
 If you choose to deploy the template in another folder, some configuration will be required (see the configuration section in index.html).

-Then you should configure Map Journal to use the JavaScript API deployed on your Portal and not the one in ArcGIS Online.
+Then you should configure Map Journal to use the JavaScript API deployed on your Portal and not the one hosted by ArcGIS Online.
 This is optional but strongly recommended as some incompatibility may occur.
-To change the JS API, edit `index.html` and locate `pathJSAPI` around line 100.
+To change the JavaScript API, edit `index.html` and locate `pathJSAPI` around line 100.

-Also note that the web application gallery preview feature redirects to StoryMaps website, the target page can be modified in `app/config.js > HELP_URL`.
+Also note that the web application gallery preview feature redirects to the StoryMaps website, the target page can be modified in `app/config.js > HELP_URL`.

 #### Can the template be used offline?
 Yes, by using Portal for ArcGIS.
 When deployed on a Portal for ArcGIS instance, the application doesn't require any external service to function.
 But by default the template will still include the header social buttons and Journal author are able to import pictures and videos from the some online pictures hosting services.
 These options can be disabled individually through the configuration file `app/config.js`.